MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  The zero-based selection mark, or -1 if there is no selection mark.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_GetSelectionMark](http://msdn.microsoft.com/library/windows/desktop/bb774998), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_GetSelectionMark](http://msdn.microsoft.com/library/windows/desktop/bb774998), as described in the Windows SDK.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#27](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#27)]  -->